reriedwards/lead-management/README.md

   Why we use it: Provides schema validation, type safety, and helpers for working with MongoDB.
 Makes CRUD operations more predictable and maintainable.
 Super easy to setup and use.
   Considerations: Adds an extra layer on top of MongoDB, which might be unnecessary for very simple queries.
 Connection caching is important in serverless environments to prevent multiple connections.

-### Challenges Experienced

-[File/Upload] - This was one of the requirements listed.
-However, due to time constraints, I did not manage to accomplish setting it up.
-I ran into isses with multipart form data and testing, which took a significant amount of time to debug.

-[JsonForms] - This was one of the requirements listed.
-However I found the setup similar to react-hook-form in terms of their declarative setups.
-I chose react-hook-form because of its superior flexibility.